 The first step is to create a design mockup of the three main pages (home, app details and search).
 This is typically done with tools like Photoshop, Sketch, Zeplin or Inspect.
 The goal of this step is to create a full visual representation of what your custom app store should look.

 The third step is to create the first functionally working version that you’ll be launching.
 The goal of this step is to take your prototype and wire in the back end services to make it a fully working app store.

-Over the years I’ve found these steps work well because after every iteration, it gives the stakeholders a chance to make changes or voice concerns early in the design process.
-This leads to less confrontation and large scale changes after the functionality has already been wired in.
+Over the years I’ve found these steps work well because, after every iteration, it gives the stakeholders a chance to make changes or voice concerns early in the design process.
+This leads to less confrontation and large scale changes after the functionality have already been wired in.